go-gitea/gitea/docs/content/doc/usage/push.en-us.md

 There are some additional features when pushing commits to Gitea server.

-# Push Merge Hint
+# Open PR through Push

-When you pushing commits to a non-default branch, you will get an information from Gitea which is a link, you can click the link and go to a compare page.
-It's a quick way to create a pull request or a code review yourself in the Gitea UI.
+When you push commits to a non-default branch for the first time, you will receive a link you can click on to visit the compare page of your branch compared to your main branch.
+From there, it's easy to create a pull request, even if you want to target another branch.

 ![Gitea Push Hint](/gitea-push-hint.png)